darasus/ai-blog/content/why-you-should-add-more-greens-into-your-diet.md

   (RDA) for protein.
 Adding protein to your meal is an easy way to increase the amount of protein you’re consuming.
 Mixing green vegetables with other healthy foods is a good way to get more greens into your diet.
+intro: "Greens are packed with nutrients and fiber, but we don’t usually think of them as being super-healthy.
+Other foods like kale, spinach, and lettuce are often relegated to side dishes or salad toppings, not main courses.
+  However, greens are some of the most nutritious foods you can eat.
+They’re high in vitamins K, A, and C as well as iron, potassium, calcium, and beta-carotene; they also have an abundance of antioxidants.
+In addition to all this nutrition, greens are also low in calories: one cup only has about 20 calories.
+Here are some ways to make your greens even healthier — without sacrificing taste!"
 ---

 ## Add more vegetables to your diet